Keystone Habits: The Building Blocks For Your Success

-Another is the forgetting curve.
+Another factor in changing behavior is the forgetting curve.
 While you may not know the name, you certainly know the feeling.

 “When I called or visited retail chains a month or two after a training session, to find out how much their behaviour had actually changed; almost everyone was back to their old habits.” – Jan Dahl.

 Spaced practice, practising numerous times over a time period, can counter this.
 But spaced practice requires multiple training sessions and/or coach visits, which quickly becomes costly and impractical.
 When your employees work across multiple locations, cities or even countries, the cost and complexity skyrockets.

 So when the staff is gathered, or a coach is in store, training is intensive.
 This is understandable, as everyone wants to learn as much as possible.
 But unfortunately, this compact type of training often leads to information overload.
 And then the forgetting curve kicks in.